g-broche/java-todolist/README.md

 ## Context

-Learning the very basics of Java through a Open Classrooms course.
+Learning the very basics of Java through an Open Classrooms course.

 The last part of the course involves making a basic todo list (the usual), for which i decided to make a separate repo.
 Since it is just a training course on the basics of java, there won't be a dedicated user interface and actions will be performed through a command line interface.